cdown/chrisdown.name/_posts/2024-02-05-reliably-creating-d-state-processes-on-demand.md

 But wait, how can any D state process be "not immune to signal interruption"?
 Isn't the whole point of D state processes that they are uninterruptible?
-If you are wondering this, read on and you will likely find out some new things about how Linux works internally :-)
+If you are wondering this, read on, and you will likely find out some new things about how Linux works internally :-)

 ---